 Over 80% of a flea infestation takes place in the environment, while only 20% is on your pets.
 The flea is a very resilient pest, but there are some things you can do to make your home and yard a less hospitable habitat.
-We’ve already learned about the flea’s life cycle, which has given us many insights into how they live.
-We must deal with each of the flea’s four distinctive life stages in order to successfully eradicate them.
+If you missed the article on the flea’s life cycle then I recommend checking it out, it will give you many insights into how they live.
+We must deal with the flea’s four distinctive life stages to successfully eradicate them.

 Be sure to follow the instructions.
-Even though these products are all natural and considered to be harmless avoid breathing in their dust.
+Even though these products are all natural and considered harmless avoid breathing in their dust.
 It can harm your lungs.
-Make sure you swiftly and carefully dispose of the vacuum cleaner bag/canister contents or the fleas will find their way out and back into your home.
+Make sure you swiftly and carefully dispose of the vacuüm cleaner bag/canister contents or the fleas will find their way out and back into your home.
 (This is the reason for the above flea collar tip.)

 Wash Pet Bedding: